Flix-29/NotionApiClient/README.md

 ## How to use

-Just add a file called 'application.properties' in the resources folder with the following content:
+Just change the file called 'application.template' to 'application.properties' in the resources folder and add your API key.

 ```properties
 notion.apikey={your_api-key}